restarian/bracket_print/docs/usage_and_examples/advanced_usage/accessing_the_style_map.md

 ### Style map assessors

-**[bracket print instance].currentPlatform**
+**prototype.currentPlatform**

-  * This member returns the platform object which is in use given the current instances set option data.
+This member returns the platform object which is in use given the current instances set option data.
 The current platform is automatically detected when the module is imported and can also be changed with the *platform* option.
 It is safe to use (and recommended), as it gracefully returns a log message if the current platform is not available in the style map.

-**[bracket print instance].currentTheme**
+**prototype.currentTheme**

-  * This member returns the current theme object of of the current platform.
+This member returns the current theme object of of the current platform.
 Sense style themes are place within the platform objects, platform will be first checked for availability and then the theme will be returned.
 This member will also gracefully return a log a message if either the platform or theme is unavailable.

-Note: the style map can be mutated by changing the value returned by the assessors above.
+Note: the style map can be altered by changing the value returned by the assessors above.